hannya993/ad-accelerator-insight/README.md

 ### Step 4 — Dashboard (`index.html`)

-Built a single self-contained HTML/JS file — no backend, no framework, no build step.
-All 91 startups are embedded directly in the file.
+Built a single self-contained HTML/JS file — no backend, no framework, no build step required.
+All data is embedded directly in the file.

 Key technical decisions:
 - **Leaflet.js** for the interactive map with custom div markers
 - **Chart.js** for the portfolio breakdown pie chart
-- **CartoDBs dark_nolabels tile** as the base map with custom English continent labels rendered as Leaflet markers (to avoid the default multi-language tile labels)
+- **CartoDBs dark_nolabels tile** as the base map with custom English continent labels rendered as Leaflet markers
 - Pure CSS flexbox layout so it works in any browser without dependencies
 - Drill-down state machine: world → continent → country → startup
+- Accelerator dropdown in the header built to scale as more datasets are added

 ---